sha-k-anand/fabric-stockmarket-publicdataset/README.md

 ## Step 6.
 Power BI Copilot

+Please note that Copilot is not supported on trial capacities, a minimum of F64 or P1 is required for this.

 |Copilot| Prompt|Status|
 |--|--|--|
 |Power BI|Create a page to examine the daily stock market performance based on opening, closing, high, and low prices|OK|